Free Battery Test

 The worse thing that can happen is when you go to start your car and the battery is dead.
 What a hassle!
 At Professional Automotive one of our ASE Certified Technicians can test your battery for you while you wait.
 We can provide a digital print out of your batteries performance an offer some suggestions on replacement or service if needed.

 There are times when testing the battery won’t be enough.
 Your car will need to have it’s complete Starting, Charging, and Battery System diagnosed.
-Our Complete Diagnostics starts at $52.50.
 This procedure will help us uncover the problem of your cars starting performance.
 Need help?
 Call or Request an appointment today.

 Want To Know More?